Matheusvxz/vscode-tunnel/README.md

 * **Secure.** Leverages GitHub authentication for token generation.
 * **Lightweight.** Minimal setup required to get started.

+## This repository is still a work in progress, use at your own risk.

 ## How It Works

 1. **Generate a Token**